DefianceDigital/LoRaBlue/Documentation/Android-Getting-Started.md

 communicate with other devices not using these exact settings.
 It's only recommended to change these settings if you know what you're doing and the other device does as well.
 A possible reason for doing this is if you are out in a heavily wooded area and want to increase the range at which devices can communicate.
 DefiChat settings are not intended to reach maximum range because the longer the range, the longer it takes to send the message.
-Default DefiChat settings are a balance of all factors to make the network function it's best.
+Default DefiChat settings are a balance of all factors to make the network function at it's best.
 Don't be afraid to play around with these settings though, as you can simply click "Set Radio Parameters Back To DefiChat Default" and you will be back in the DefiChat network.
 <img src="https://github.com/user-attachments/assets/7d1e7d2a-5556-4a54-abc1-5608ccbc6a77" width="200" />